skulpt/skulpt/functions.rst

 **print**, **range** and **int**.
 Function calls contain the name of the function being executed followed by a list of values, called *arguments*, which are assigned to the parameters in the function definition.
-So in the second to the last line of the program, we call the function, and pass alex as the turtle to be manipulated, and 50 as the size of the square we want.
+So in the second to the last line of the program, we call the function, and pass ``alex`` as the turtle to be manipulated, and 50 as the size of the square we want.

-The parameters being sent to the function, sometimes referred to as the **actual parameters** or **arguments**, represent the specific data items that the function will use when it is executing.
+..
+The parameters being sent to the function, sometimes referred to as the **actual parameters** or **arguments**,
+.. represent the specific data items that the function will use when it is executing.

 Once we've defined a function, we can call it as often as we like and its statements will be executed each time we call it.
 In this case, we could use it to get